 f) completed application stating the detailed program to be performed per every round.

 All documents may be sent via e-mail.

 1.7.
 Registration fee: EUR 50 shall be paid upon arrival to the Competition during the registration before the first round.
-American contestants do not pay registration fee.
-Russian contestants shall pay the registration fee in ruble equivalent at the official exchange rate as of the first day of the Competition.
+Contestants of the American round do not pay registration fee.
+Contestants of the Russian round shall pay the registration fee in rouble equivalent at the official exchange rate as of the first day of the Competition.